Steve Christie

-Geoffrey Stephen Christie (born November 13, 1967) is a former Canadian American football placekicker in the National Football League (NFL), who, as a member of the Buffalo Bills, became known for his ability to kick clutch field goals, even in poor weather.
+Geoffrey Stephen Christie (born November 13, 1967) is a Canadian former professional football placekicker in the National Football League (NFL), who, as a member of the Buffalo Bills, became known for his ability to kick clutch field goals, even in poor weather.

+Early life and college

+Christie grew up in Oakville, Ontario, and graduated from The College of William and Mary.

 Professional career

-Early career
+Tampa Bay Buccaneers

-Christie, who grew up in Oakville, Ontario, graduated from The College of William and Mary and made his NFL debut with the Tampa Bay Buccaneers in 1990.
+Christie made his NFL debut with the Tampa Bay Buccaneers in 1990.
 He made all 27 extra-point attempts and 23 of 27 field goal tries in his rookie season.
 He would end up playing two years for the Buccaneers.